How to Replace the Wax Ring on a Toilet

 In either method, it’s important that the toilet and flange are clean and centered.
 Being off to one side or the other could squeeze too much wax out one side and ruin the seal.
 It can also cause a partial blockage and restrict flow.

 Standing over the top of the toilet, grab the underside of the toilet.
 Maintaining a straight back and using leg power, lift the toilet and shuffle it over to the drain.
 Hover it over the drain and lower it so the anchor bolts slide up into the mounting holes.
-This can take practice, but be careful not to ruin the wax ring in the process.
+This may take more than one attempt; be careful not to ruin the wax ring in the process.

 Once the toilet is back in place, sit down on the lid to compress the wax ring and form the seal.